Skip to content

 The Spousal Assault Risk Assessment Guide (SARA), developed by Randy Kropp, Stephen Hart, Christopher Webster, and Derek Eaves at Simon Fraser University in 1994 and updated in 2008, applies the SPJ methodology specifically to intimate partner violence (IPV) risk.
 The SARA contains twenty items organised across four sections: criminal history, psychosocial adjustment, spousal assault history, and index offence.
 The final output is one of three SPJ categorical ratings: Low, Moderate, or High.

-The SARA's development context matters.
+The SARA's development context is relevant to its correct application.
 It was built on research showing that general violence risk tools, including early versions of the VRAG and the PCL-R, were less predictive for IPV recidivism than for stranger-violence recidivism.
 Intimate partner violence has distinct situational and relational drivers that the general risk tools underweight: the victim's relationship status, the offender's minimisation and externalisation, and the specific escalation from harassment to physical violence that characterises the coercive-control pathway.

 The Brief Spousal Assault Form for the Evaluation of Risk (B-SAFER), a 10-item condensed version of the SARA developed for use by police and front-line practitioners, has been adopted by several Canadian, Scandinavian, and UK police services as a screening tool at initial domestic violence call-out.
 England and Wales introduced the Domestic Violence, Crime and Victims Act 2004 and then the Domestic Abuse Act 2021 serial-perpetrator risk-assessment provisions that align with SARA-type structured evidence.